Spider-Man 3: No Way Home trailer unleashes the multiverse, Dr. Octopus and more

-Check out the trailer below, featuring Doctor Strange (Benedict Cumberbatch) stepping into Tony Stark's shoes as Peter Parker's mentor.
-And yes, that was Alfred Molina in the final scene, reprising his role as Doctor Octopus, who first appeared in 2004's Spider-Man 2.
+Check out the trailer below, featuring Doctor Strange (Benedict Cumberbatch) stepping into Tony Stark's shoes as Peter Parker's mentor, casting an ill-advised spell on the MCU.

+The trailer shows no sign of earlier villains Green Goblin or of Jamie Foxx, who reportedly reprised his role as Electro from the films in which Andrew Garfield played Spider-Man.
+And although there's no space in the new trailer for any other Spider-Men other than Holland, Garfield and predecessor Tobey Maguire themselves may also be involved in the multiverse-spanning adventure -- which may have been confirmed by Spider-series co-star JB Smoove in an interview with The Illumininerdi.

-The trailer sees Peter grappling with the fallout of 2019's Spider-Man: Far From Home, in which the world discovers his Spidey identity.
+The trailer sees Peter grappling with the fallout of 2019's Spider-Man: Far From Home, in which the world discovered his secret Spidey identity.
 He turns to Doctor Strange for a spell that'll wipe everyone's memories.
-No, it doesn't go to plan, and a multiverse of madness is unleashed.
+No, it doesn't go to plan and a multiverse of madness is unleashed.

 The trailer shows Peter experiencing the astral plane, as well as trippy sorcery that sees whole cities sink into the ground.
 Oh, and how did Otto Octavius, aka Doc Ock, return from [spoiler] sacrificing himself to be killed by his own mechanical tentacles at the end of Spider-Man 2?
 We'll be speculating all the way until Christmas.